c4tom/DreamDevBox/docs/support/blogs-videos-and-use-cases.rst

 Blog posts
 ==========

-The following shows a list of blogs that give a nice and objective introduction to the Devilbox.
+The following shows a list of blogs that give a nice and objective introduction to the DreamDevBox.

 +---------------------------------+----------+
 | Title                           | Language |